This resource guide has been designed for students Professor Stephen Shoemaker's Extension School graduate proseminar.

 With WorldCat, you're going beyond the BorrowDirect consortium and beyond our reciprocal lending agreements.
 However, as long as any of the area libraries allow you in (often a phone call or a scan of the website will clarify policy), you'll be in luck!

-This handbook brings together twenty-nine leading scholars in the field to make sense of all the themes, methodologies, and trends that characterize the debate on American immigration.
 They examine a wide range of topics, including panethnicity, whiteness, intermarriage, bilingualism, religion, museum ethnic displays, naturalization, regional mobility, immigration legislation and its reception, ethnicity-related crime and gang formation, and the forms of communication with the homeland.
-The Oxford Handbook of American Immigration and Ethnicity focuses on the cutting-edge issues and questions of the field.
-What are scholars studying, how has the field diverged from earlier works, and where is the field heading.

 Harvard Library's extensive collection of e-resources can be browsed by clicking on the DATABASES tab at the top of this guide (and at the top of all library main pages).